P34br41n/P34br41n.github.io/_pages/Mobile/Android/basic-de-recompile.md

 This might happen to you too!
 If it does, just bail tf out of the interview ASAFP in any way possible and find somewhere else to work at, because this is the same type of reasoning behind the whole "We've never been hacked and my stuff is unhackable anyway, I don't need to get it pentested"...

-## Dude your lifestory isn't interesting!
+## Dude your life story isn't interesting!
 Ok bud, Here's the stuff you're looking for...

 ### Step one, the Tools